 |Dimensions||8.8 x 3.5 x 5.9 inches|

-The CM1000 is a premium Netgear gigabit modem, period.
-Stacked with the best networking technology and ultra-fast ports, this modem outpaces any competition around.
+Stacked with the latest standards, this Netgear modem outpaces its close competitors such as ARRIS SB6190 and Motorola MB8600.
 And that is exactly what I shall validate in the subsequent sections.

-Also, just so you know, I tested the Netgear CM1000 as my primary modem for over three weeks, using it with a TP-Link router and even as a standalone device at times.
+Also, just so you know, I tested the Netgear CM1000 as my primary modem for over three weeks, using it with a TP-Link router.

 Netgear made sure that you mostly have to rely on a router to make the best use of the internet plans.
 The solitary Gigabit LAN port justifies the same.
 However, if you look at the rear panel, you will notice that the slot for coaxial cable is present, as expected.